rugbyprof/2143-ObjectOrientedProgramming/Assignments/07-Test-2/README.md

 ### Candy Class

 Create a set of classes that represent the following:

 - A bag/box of candy
 - A case of the above
 - Inventory of our candy

+Determine whether to use inheritence or composition as the relationship between classes.

 ***Candy Class***
 - Attributes